Black Wednesday – How George Soros Tried to Crash the Pound

 He quickly noticed people were following his blog more and more.
-At first the source of his readers were random, but they increasingly showed traffic from big Wall Street firms.
-His sway would come to be proven when he spoke ill of an index fund run by Vanguard, and got a letter from their lawyers.
+At first, his readers’ source was random, but they increasingly showed traffic from big Wall Street firms.
+His sway would become obvious when he spoke ill of Vanguard’s index fund and got a letter from their lawyers.

 As Burry got more involved and visible in the trading world, he was also getting less interested in medicine.
 He was coming to terms with the truth that although he wanted to help people, he did not like dealing with them personally.
 Michael even became disgusted with medicine at times.
 He realized that he was in medicine because it was easy for him, not because he liked medicine.

 As he was setting up his office, he got an interesting phone call.
-He was called by Joel Greenblatt, founder of an investment fund named Gotham Capital.
+It was from a man by the name of Joel Greenblatt.
+He was the founder of the investment fund Gotham Capital.
 Joel had also written a book called You Can Be a Stock Market Genius.
-Joel told him he had been waiting for him to leave medicine, and invited Michael and his wife to come to New York to meet.
+Joel told him he had been waiting for him to leave medicine and invited Michael and his wife to come to New York to meet.

 They were not the only ones to do this.
 An insurance holding company named White Mountain also contacted Burry.
-It was managed by Jack Byrne, who was close to Warren Buffett.
+Its manager was Jack Byrne, who was close to Warren Buffett.
 Byrne had discovered the deal with Gotham, and he wanted a piece as well.
 By the end of the discussion, White Mountain had bought into co-ownership for $600,000 and pledged $10 million to let him invest.
 Just like Gotham, they had not done such a thing before they met Burry.

 Michael Burry had just over a million dollars to play with.
 His first full year was 2001, and the return on the fund was 55%.
 This is a large percentage, especially when you consider that the S&P had fallen by about 12% that year.

 This return was not an anomaly.
 2002 the fund was up 16%, with the market down 22%.
 2003 the market went up again, by 28%; Scion was up 50%.
-By 2004, Scion had around $600 million in it, and was turning away further investors.
+By 2004, Scion had around $600 million in it and was turning away further investors.
 This is amazing by industry standards.
 Burry made Scion for investors, not for profit.
-He had a strong sense for the right way to do things, which he lived and conducted business by.
+He had a strong sense of the right way to do things he lived and conducted business by.

 “Ick investing means taking a special analytical interest in stocks that inspire a first reaction of ‘ick.” -Burry, in a 2001 letter to his investors.

-This idea of Ick investing would take Scion to a whole new level, and into fame.
+This idea of Ick investing would take Scion to a whole new level and into fame.
 The next level came in the form of credit default swaps (CDSs).
 A CDS is essentially insurance on a loan.
 If the loan goes bad, the holder of the CDSs gets a payout.
-They can be used by the loan holder to hedge risk or by an investor who thinks the loans will go bad.
-They were created in the mid 1990s, and were not common investments at the time.
+They see use by loan holders to hedge risk or by an investor who thinks the loans will go bad.
+Their creation dates back to the mid-1990s and they were not common investments at the time.

-When Burry bought his first CDS on mortgage bonds from Goldman Sachs for $5 million, they applauded Burry on being the first to ever buy them.
-Burry, in typical form, responded with “I am educating the experts here”.
-Never a truer quote, but this would not clue in Goldman Sachs (or anyone else) until the market proved Burry correct.
+When Burry bought his first CDS on mortgage bonds from Goldman Sachs for $5 million, they applauded Burry for being the first to ever buy them.
+Burry, in typical form, responded with, “I am educating the experts here.”
+This is never a truer quote, but this would not be a clue in Goldman Sachs (or anyone else) until the market proved Burry correct.

 Of course, Burry did not stop buying CDSs at this amount.
-By July he had $750 million worth of CDS sitting in the fund.
-This was unlike any hedge fund seen anywhere. ….
+By July, he had $750 million worth of CDS sitting in the fund.
+This was unlike any other hedge fund.

 The simple answer to that question can be seen in the reactions of Burry’s clients.
-Not only could they not see the bubble, they could not imagine housing would ever bubble like this.
-This might be considered a realistic viewpoint, since real estate has been one of the most reliable investments in history.
+Not only could they not see the bubble, but they also could not imagine housing would ever bubble like this.
+This might be considered a realistic viewpoint since real estate has been one of the most reliable historical investments.
 However, this was not just a matter of real estate.
 It was a matter of subprime loans, which were never before seen en masse.
-Burry could see their instability easily, and was willing to place a giant bet on it.
+Burry could see their instability easily and was willing to place a giant bet on it.

 Though his clients did not like what he was doing, they were stuck keeping their money in his fund.
-Scion had a rule that if you invested in the fund, you had to keep the money in for a minimum of one year.
+Scion had a rule that you had to keep the money in for a minimum of one year if you invested in the fund.
 This did not stop clients from complaining heavily.
 This put Burry in the exact position he tried to avoid from the start: dealing directly with his clients.
 He had specifically told these clients that he made unorthodox bets, and they should not simply evaluate him in the short term, only the long term.